RenderKit/ospray/doc/api.md

 similar brightness levels.][imgDiffuseRooms]

-If present, the color component of [geometries] is also used for the diffuse color `Kd` and the alpha component is also used for the opacity `d`.
+If present, the color component of [geometries] is also used for the diffuse color `kd` and the alpha component is also used for the opacity `d`.

-Normal mapping can simulate small geometric features via the texture `map_Bump`.
+Normal mapping can simulate small geometric features via the texture `map_bump`.
 The normals $n$ in the normal map are with respect to the local tangential shading coordinate system and are encoded as $½(n+1)$, thus a texel $(0.5, 0.5, 1)$^[respectively $(127, 127, 255)$ for 8\ bit textures and $(32767, 32767, 65535)$ for 16\ bit textures] represents